Research Mentor Programs

 Contact: Please contact the National Scleroderma Foundation with any questions at research@scleroderma.org or by calling (800) 722-4673.

-“This is an unparalleled effort to ensure a pipeline of physicians and scientists committed to the care of patients with scleroderma and to advancing basic, translational, and clinical research on the disease,” said Carol Feghali-Bostwick, PhD, who leads the effort along with Varga.
+“This is an unparalleled effort to ensure a pipeline of physicians and scientists committed to the care of patients with scleroderma and to advancing basic, translational, and clinical research on the disease,” said Carol Feghali-Bostwick, PhD, who co-leads the program with Dr. Varga.